-Mapping Displacement and Gentrification in the San Francisco Bay Area
+Mapping Displacement, Gentrification, and Exclusion in the San Francisco Bay Area

 In 2015, researchers at UDP collaborated with the San Francisco Mayor’s Office of Housing and Community Development to better understand and predict where gentrification and displacement was happening and would likely occur in the Bay Area through a community-engaged research process.
 These efforts culminated in the creation of interactive gentrification and displacement typology maps for the San Francisco Bay Area, which summarized housing market dynamics and displacement and gentrification risk into categories (“typologies”) at the census tract level.
 The goal of these maps, as well as complementary in-depth case studies of 9 Bay Area communities. was to help frame conversations around issues of gentrification, displacement, and exclusion and to inform strategies to mitigate the negative impacts of housing instability.

 Building upon continued gentrification and displacement analysis for other regions both nationally and internationally, in 2018, UDP partnered with the Strong, Prosperous, and Resilient Communities Challenge (SPARCC) to assess local dynamics around gentrification, displacement, and exclusion in four of its six target regions, specifically Atlanta, Chicago, Denver, and Memphis.
 Working in collaboration with local research and community partners, UDP made the following high-level improvements to the original typologies:

 - Used mixed income categories and market type designations to classify tract-level income levels.

 - Added new typologies, including the ‘Ongoing Displacement,’ ‘Stable Moderate/Middle Income’, and ‘Stable Advanced Exclusive’ categories.

 - Included short-range shifts in rental and home value data to accompany long-range change measurements

 - Considered ‘extra-local’ factors, including rent gap measures and the change in rent of surrounding tracts.